blackcatten/Rock-Paper-Scissor/README.md

 The user should be able to:

 1. Read what the game is called.
-2. Choose between 3 buttons.
-3. Read the rules at the bottom of the footer.
+2. Read the rules at the bottom of the footer.
+3. Choose between 3 buttons.
-4. Check which buttons belong to which image.
+4. Check which buttons belong to which image
+5. Play the game Rock-Paper-Scissors.
+6. See how many pionts he/she have.
+7. Get a winner or loose modal.
+8. Start the game over again.

 ## Features: